IcarusImageJu/positive-vibes-spotter/README.md

 ## Usage:

   1. Copy the `spot.sh` file to your cyberdeck.
+  2. Create a `.env` file in the same directory as `spot.sh` and add your OpenAI API key.
-  2. create a cron job to run the script at regular intervals.
+  3. create a cron job to run the script at regular intervals.
-  3. Let the script run and enjoy the positive messages generated from the places around you.
+  4. Let the script run and enjoy the positive messages generated from the places around you.

 ## CRON JOB EXAMPLE: